 - One tip that some stitchers swear by is to store your metallic thread in the fridge before using it, they say this makes it much easier to work with.
 Give it a try and see if it works for you!

-- Using thread lubricant like Thread Heaven can be very helpful in getting the metallic thread to slide through your fabric more easily and without snagging or tangling.
+- Using thread lubricant like Thread Magic can be very helpful in getting the metallic thread to slide through your fabric more easily and without snagging or tangling.